 - Updating plugins, A WordPress theme is a set of files that determine the design and layout of a website.
 It controls everything ...
 More, and the core software regularly

 - Performing backups in case of a site crash

 - Security measures such as firewalls and anti-virus software

 Editing your site might also require some coding knowledge.
 However, if you’re willing to learn the ropes, these skills can translate to an online store that’s more closely tailored to your specific needs.

 2. How Much Design Freedom You Want

 Design can be a significant part of your storefront.
-Even subtle aspects such as on-brand colors and a clean navigation menu can enhance the user experience.
+Even subtle aspects such as on-brand colors and a clean navigation In WordPress, a menu is a collection of links that are displayed as a navigation menu on a website.
+Menus are ...
+More can enhance the user experience.
 While both Shopify and WordPress offer top-tier designs, the flexibility between them differs.

 Shopify tends to be more rigid.
 When you’re building your store, you can choose from various free and paid professionally-designed themes.
 You’ll also be able to edit your chosen theme: